-In this week’s basketball coaching conversation, we are joined by Chris Caputo.
+In this week’s basketball coaching conversation, Miami University assistant coach Chris Caputo discusses defense.
 Coach Caputo is in his eighth season with the Hurricanes and his 17th season on head coach Jim Larrañaga’s staff.
 Caputo is the associate head coach at Miami, and also the team’s defensive coordinator.

 The podcast starts with discussion about being a long term assistant coach to Jim Larrañaga, coaching in Miami, adapting to the ACC talent, switching concepts on defense, defensive ideas, and many other basketball coaching topics.